 As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-Install Raspberry PI OS Lite Operating System
+Install the Raspberry PI Operating System

 mkdir -p local/bin